Metu-O/Feature-Selection-Qiime2-/README.md

 3. SelectFromModel_RandomForest.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the RandomForestClassifier estimator.
 4. SelectFromModel_SDG.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the stochastic gradient descent (SDG) estimator.

+note: running these codes takes hours and may require a high computing processor.
+Do not wait around.

 # Evaluate method accuracy

 Compare method accuracy by running Evaluate_method_accuracy.py (follow comments in codes for more information)